- Location: Student Center, 4th Floor

 - Women’s Center Website

-Interested students may have a chance to work as student staff and coordinate activities, contribute to the newsletters, and learn to facilitate discussions and workshops in such areas as sexual harassment and sexual assault, domestic violence, leadership, assertiveness training, media literacy, and self-esteem.
+Interested students may have a chance to work as student staff and coordinate activities, and learn to facilitate discussions and work-shops in such areas as sexual harassment and sexual assault, domes-tic violence, and leadership.

 How can The Women’s Center help you as a faculty member?